-Fig. 1.
-Data workflow of the HERBADROP data pilot.

 The proposed platform is expected to support or even substitute costly manual data input as much as possible.
 The platform will also curate and enrich metadata resulting from image analysis using optical character recognition (OCR) and pattern matching.

 Results are exposed as platform independent Web services which can be effectively integrated into herbarium data management systems as well as metadata capture workflows.
-Since 2016, six European community partners have been involved.
+Since 2016, five European community partners have been involved.
 Their contribution to the pilot represents a business model that can be potentially replicated by other institutes.
-The partners in the HERBADROP data pilot are: Musée National d'Histoire Naturelle (MNHN) - Paris, France; Royal Botanic Garden of Edinburgh (RBGE) - United Kingdom; Botanic Garden and Botanical Museum (BGBM) - Berlin, Germany; Digitarium - Finland; Naturalis Biodiversity Center - Netherlands; Botanic Garden Meise - Belgium.

 The EUDAT B2SAFE service is used in the first step of the ingestion process.
-Existing images of herbarium specimens along with the associated metadata (harvested from GBIF portal) are transmitted to the CINES repository using B2SAFE transfer service.
+Existing images of herbarium specimens along with the associated metadata are transmitted to the CINES repository using B2SAFE transfer service.
 The ingestion into B2SAFE is carried out in accordance with the centralized persistent identifiers (PID) management system used in EUDAT.
 It is envisaged that discovery and visualization of the data objects will be performed with the EUDAT B2FIND service.

-The data workflow in HERBADROP is represented by Fig. 1.
+The data workflow in HERBADROP is represented by Figure 1.